-Should the individual in control of the target vehicle escape from an attempted or established VCT/VIT by controlling and moving the vehicle, then the department's established pursuit policy shall apply Ref.
+The department's pursuit policy shall apply should the individual in control of the target vehicle escape from an attempted or established VCT/VIT.
+Ref.
 SPPD G.O.
 443.00 Vehicle Pursuit - General

 If any vehicle contact occurs from the use of a VCT or VIT, regardless of damage that results, a supervisor should be summoned to the scene.
 The supervisor should ensure that the VCT or VIT usage is properly documented in a police report.